mathpn/mathpn.github.io/_posts/2024-06-24-list-benchmark.md

 tags:
   - Go
   - Elixir
-excerpt: "XX"
+excerpt: Exploring the differences between lists in Go and Elixir
 ---
 We all know lists.
 Most if not all programming languages provide an implementation of a list-like data structure.
 Lists may be implemented in some different ways, for instance as singly-linked lists or arrays.
-In fact, it is common to refer to many different data structures as lists, as long as they provide some familiar list-like interface.
+Different concrete data structures may be used under the name list, as long as the implementation represents a finite number of ordered values and provide some common list operations.

 As we'll see, different implementations yield highly different performance in some operations.
 The decision on which concrete data structure to use as a list is also coupled with the language design itself.
 I'll compare lists in two languages: Elixir and Go.